 If a senator is removed, it is the GDP’s responsibility to fill the vacancy.

-Section 11: Censure of Departments and Programs
+Section 11: Censure of Graduate Degree Programs

 If a GDP fails to have representation (by senator or proxy) for two consecutive GA meetings or three GA meetings in one semester, the membership of that GDP shall be censured from the GA.